 To listen to your saved music, just go to My Music then go to Library.
 Playlists will show up under Playlists in My Music.

 Step 1 Open iTunes, and then find the song, album or playlist you want to save for offline listening.

 Step 2 Click the Cloud icon to the right of the name of the item.

 To see the music you've saved for offline listening in iTunes, click View in the iTunes menu bar and then click on Only Music Available Offline.

 It is really not that hard to download your favorite Apple Music songs to your personal devices for offline streaming, but you should keep in mind that it is required to keep Apple Music's subscription in order to keep the access to the downloaded songs.
 As Apple inserts protection to all Apple Music tracks to avoid the situation that users just sign up and download a bunch of songs for offline listening, then cancel subscription and run away.
 In result, users can only download and enjoy Apple Music on its selected devices, and can’t stream any song from Apple Music after canceling the subscription, even if you have downloaded them to your devices.

 But luckily, there are many powerful Apple Music Converter come to help you make Apple Music available offline on any of your devices.
 Here we strongly recommend NoteBurner Apple Music Converter.
-This smart Apple Music converting tool is designed to convert the music tracks from iTunes or Apple Music to common MP3, FLAC, AAC, AIFF, or WAV audio formats.
+This smart Apple Music converting tool is designed to convert the music tracks from iTunes or Apple Music to common MP3, FLAC, AAC, AIFF, WAV, or ALAC audio formats.
 By recording Apple Music songs with the help of NoteBurner Apple Music Converter, Apple Music users can freely transfer the unprotected Apple Music songs to any device to enjoy.

 The following is the detailed tutorial to guide you to convert Apple Music to MP3 format.
 Please download NoteBurner Apple Music Converter first before getting started.